ruahAI

 Structural Multiplication

-Most complex initiatives fail long before implementation.
-They fail at the structural layer — where decisions remain unclear, incentives misalign, risks are poorly understood, and capable actors lack a shared framework for coordinated action.
+Most complex initiatives fail before implementation.
+The failure begins at the structural layer: decision rights are unclear, incentives misalign, risk remains under-modelled, and capable actors lack a shared decision grammar for coordinated action.

 Upstream structures Decision architecture Governance frameworks Structural multiplier No implementation role